WASHINGTON (AP) — A look at Vice President Joe Biden’s preparations for a potential 2016 presidential campaign:

 South Carolina: Yes.
 In May, gave commencement speech at University of South Carolina and headlined Democratic fundraiser, first visit since he spoke at state party’s annual fundraiser a year earlier.
 Several earlier visits since 2009; vacationed in state for a week and an Easter weekend.

 Foreign travel: Tons.
-Going to Brazil mid-June, ninth trip to the Americas since 2009.
+Took in World Cup soccer in Brazil in June as part of his ninth trip to South or Central America since 2009.
+Attended June inauguration of Ukraine’s new president.
+Went to Eastern Europe in May.
 Visited Ukraine in April to symbolize U.S. commitment to new government in its struggle against pro-Russian insurgents and threatening signals from Moscow.
 Sent to Poland and Lithuania in March to reassure NATO allies anxious about Russia’s annexation of Crimea.
 December 2013 visits to China, Japan and South Korea.
 Countless trips to Iraq and Afghanistan during first term.

 Networking: Says he plans to campaign in more than 100 races in the 2014 elections.
 Meets regularly with former Senate colleagues and congressional Democrats.
 Gives keynote speeches at annual state Democratic Party dinners across the country.
 Making calls for House Democrats’ campaign organization, assisting in recruitment of candidates.
 Campaigned for new Virginia Gov. Terry McAuliffe, new Massachusetts Sen. Ed Markey.
 Speaks regularly to special interests.

-Hog the TV: After being largely absent from airwaves for more than a year, Biden has resumed frequent interviews.
+Hog the TV: After being largely absent from airwaves for more than a year, Biden has started appearing on TV more regularly.
 In April, did joint interview with Obama on CBS, winning his praise as “one of the finest vice presidents in history,” although the president conspicuously mentioned the “extraordinary” former secretary of state, Hillary Rodman Clinton, as another possible 2016 candidate.
 (In Obama’s 2013 joint interview with Clinton, he did not mention Biden).
 He did a TV blitz the morning after the State of the Union and a CNN interview aboard an Amtrak train.
 Even dished on his skin care routine and his wife’s oddball pranks during an interview with Rachael Ray to promote the health care law.
 But not a Sunday news show fixture these days.

 Do something: Leading Obama’s review of federal job-training programs, prime player in U.S. response to Ukrainian crisis.
 His office co-chaired a White House task force to address sexual assault on campuses.
 Point man on gun control, which failed.
 Lots with foreign policy.
 Leading administration’s efforts to engage more with Latin America.
 Called on to lobby former Senate colleagues on Syria, Iran.
 Visiting ports across the U.S. to promote infrastructure and exports.
 Point man on Violence Against Women Act.
 Credited with pushing Obama to embrace gay marriage.
 Called upon by the administration to be a go-between with the Senate.
 Negotiated fiscal cliff deal.